jupyter-xeus/xeus-cling/README.md

 ![Help](help.png)

-Content for the help is available for the standard library and the QuantStack packages.
+Content for the quick help is available for the standard library and the QuantStack packages.

 ### Rendering of rich outputs